cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/how-to-mint-an-nft-with-ethers.md

 As a reminder, "minting an NFT" is the act of publishing a unique instance of your ERC721 token on the blockchain.
 This tutorial assumes that that you've successfully [deployed a smart contract to the Ropsten network in Part I](how-to-mint-a-nft) of the NFT tutorial series, which includes [installing Ethers](../how-to-create-an-nft#step-12-install-ethers-js).

-However, you'll want to update your MyNFT.sol to support version 4 of the OpenZeppelin library.
+### Step 1: Create your Solidity contract <a id="step-1-create-your-solidity-contract"></a>

+OpenZeppelin is library for secure smart contract development.
+You simply inherit their implementations of popular standards such as ERC20 or ERC721, and extend the behavior to your needs.
+We're going to put this file at `/contracts/MyNFT.sol`.

 ```solidity
 // Contract based on https://docs.openzeppelin.com/contracts/4.x/erc721